dhh1128/vvp/draft-hardman-verifiable-voice-protocol.md

 1. If the passport includes non-null values for the optional `card` or `goal` fields, extract that information and check that the brand attributes claimed for the call are justified by a brand credential ({{<brand-credential}}) in the dossier.
 1. Check any business logic.
 For example, if the delegated signer credential says that the OP can only call on behalf of the AP during certain hours, or in certain geos, check those attributes of the call.

+## Verifying the callee

+The callee is verified by a very similar algorithm.
+The only difference is that the inputs to the signature are the origin number, the OOBI in the `a=caller-evd` attribute line, and the timestamp in the SIP response.

 ## Planning for efficiency
-The complete algorithm listed above is quite rigorous.
+A complete verficiation from scratch is quite rigorous.
 With no caches, it may take several seconds, much like a thorough validation of a certificate chain.
 However, much VVP evidence is stable for long periods of time and lends itself to caching, subject to the proviso that revocation freshness must be managed wisely.
 Since the same dossier is used to justify many outbound calls -- perhaps thousands or millions of calls, for busy call centers -- and many dossiers will reference the same issuers and issuees and their associated key states and KELs ({{<KEL}}), caching will produce huge benefits.

 Furthermore, because SAIDs and their associated data (including links to other nodes in a data graph) have a tamper-evident relationship, any party can perform validation and compile their results, then share the data with verifiers that want to do less work.
 Validators like this are not oracles, because consumers of such data need not trust shared results blindly.
 They can always directly recompute some or all of it from a passport, to catch deception.
 However, they can do this lazily or occasionally, per their preferred balance of risk/effort.